kubeesio/go-jsonlogic-mongodb/README.md

 ## Design

 Steps :
 1. Validate JsonLogic input
+   We can use the jsonlogic package, it provides a `jsonlogic.IsValid()` function.
 2. Convert it to a MongoDB aggregate query
+   Like jsonlogic package do, we can convert it to an `interface{}` and analyze each keyword thanks to the `reflect` package.
 3. Validate MongoDB query
+   To validate the query, we can use the `mongodb.MarshalBSON()` function from the official package.

 | JsonLogic Keyword | MongoDB aggregate equivalent |
 | ----------------- | ---------------------------- |